Hypomyces lactifluorum

-Hypomyces lactifluorum, or the lobster mushroom, is a parasitic ascomycete fungus that grows on certain species of mushrooms, turning them a reddish orange color that resembles the outer shell of a cooked lobster.
+Hypomyces lactifluorum, the lobster mushroom, is a parasitic ascomycete fungus that grows on certain species of mushrooms, turning them a reddish orange color that resembles the outer shell of a cooked lobster.
 The fungus is edible.

 Taxonomy

 The common name 'lobster mushroom' refers to the visual similarity of affected species to the lobster, but Hypomyces lactifluorum is not in fact a mushroom; it is a parasite that attacks them.

 Description

-H. lactifluorum specifically attacks members of the genera Lactarius and Lactifluus (milk-caps), as well as Russula (brittlegills), such as Russula brevipes and Lactifluus piperatus in North America.
+Hypomyces lactifluorum specifically attacks members of the genera Lactarius and Lactifluus (milk-caps), as well as Russula (brittlegills), such as Russula brevipes and Lactifluus piperatus in North America.
 At maturity, the reddish orange H. lactifluorum thoroughly covers its host, rendering it unidentifiable.
 As it ages, its color can go from the entire sporocarp surface and lamella to the margin of the mushroom.

 The species produces a white spore print.

 Similar species

 Similar species include Hypomyces cervinigenus, H. chrysospermus, and H. luteovirens.
 Turbinellus floccosus has a similarly colored cap, but its underside has fine wrinkles rather than wavy gills.
 White, pink, and yellow molds could be toxic lookalike species.